tus/tus-resumable-upload-protocol/protocol.md

 ##### Metadata

-The `Metadata` header adds one key-value-pairto the file creation request.
-Its value MUST consists of the key and the Base64 encoded value concatenated by a space.
+The `Metadata` header adds one key-value-pair to the file creation request.
+Its value MUST consists of the key and the Base64 encoded value seperated by a space.
 Both enities, the key and value, MUST be non-empty strings.

 #### Requests